tripathiab1/monitor/README.md

 $ tail -f logs/monitor.logs
 ```

+## Configure AlphaClient with AlphaServer
+TODO

 ## Future feature
-Will add monitoring for Linux and Windows OS as well
+Will add monitoring for Windows OS as well